This post contains affiliate links.

 And as with blades the golf club manufacturers have continued to evolve the design of cavity backs and have worked hard to improve the elements players lost when giving up their blades such as shot-making capabilities and feedback on the strike.

-The gap has never quite been closed on these elements entirely however which is why you will still find some of the very best golfers in the world, including Tiger Woods and Rory McIlroy continuing to use traditional blades.
+The gap has never quite been closed on these elements entirely however which is why you will still find some of the very best golfers in the world, including Tiger Woods, Dustin Johnson and Rory McIlroy continuing to use traditional blades.

 Therefore there are clearly pros and cons to cavity backs also compared to blades and the con of one is almost always the advantage of the other.